ScH88/MyAndroidApp/README.md

 As it stands, the HolidayFullDetails page works fine.
 The big problem I am having is that the Menu 5 page is having trouble showing the translations as intended.
 As expected, each row should show the translated values each upon loading, but they do not show unless I scroll down and up, for some weird reason (and even then, they can disappear spontaneously).
 If I click the "full details" button when the values are not loaded, the program crashes with a NullPointerException.

-And even then, when I click the "full details" button, sometimes the "details" field show a limited portion of the details value passed over via bundle.

 If you are reading this, I could really, REALLY do with some help here.